 When the webserver delivers the PDF file on the internet, a browser may save the file in the computer cashed memory.
 This happens because the web pages are often loaded on the disk of the users.
 An unapproved person can later use those caches for file recovery and offline access.
 While this is standard practice and speeds up the page loading, it may still be consequential if you do not want to store your document elsewhere.
 To avoid this, you can ensure that your local caching on browser-based viewers and editors is disabled.
 The easiest way to safeguard your PDF file is to guarantee that it is entirely encrypted.

 An additional purpose of PDF encryption is to disable the saving of documents locally.
 Read-only PDF viewing helps deter trespassers.
-By having PDF files stored only on a central, secure server, you mitigate how an intruder could attempt to penetrate your business’s cyber defences, minimizing the likelihood of data breaches.
+By having PDF files stored only on a central, secure server, you mitigate how an intruder could attempt to penetrate your business’s cyber defenses, minimizing the likelihood of data breaches.

 If all the above measures are effectively in place, then an illegal distributor may try to screen capture individual pages of the documents in a desperate attempt.
 While mobile devices have features to disable screen capture in some instances, there is no standard way to restrict print screen function in computers and laptops.
-One way of discouraging this behaviour is by placing customized watermarks on the pages of the documents.
+One way of discouraging this behavior is by placing customized watermarks on the pages of the documents.
 Most PDF editing applications include this feature.